KD9YQK/ARES_Sim_1/operators/Operator_04_Utilities_Damage_Assessment.md

 ## Initial Check-In Scene — 00:00

-Your team is mobile near Pine and 6th.
+Your team is mobile near Oak and 1st.

 Your team is checking storm damage and possible utility hazards.